-REPRESENTATION TO THE CANTERBURY DISTRICT LOCAL PLAN REGULATION 18 CONSULTATION IN RESPECT OF SLAA117 LAND ADJACENT TO HOWLETTS
+REPRESENTATION TO THE REVISED DRAFT CANTERBURY DISTRICT LOCAL PLAN REGULATION 18 CONSULTATION IN RESPECT OF SLAA117 LAND ADJACENT TO HOWLETTS

-Quinn Estates (QE), welcomes the opportunity to submit representations to the Canterbury District Local Plan (Regulation 18 Consultation).
+Quinn Estates (QE), welcomes the opportunity to submit representations to the revised draft Canterbury District Local Plan 2040 (Regulation 18 Consultation).
+This representation follows a previous submission sent in the October 2022 consultation.

 QE is one of the leading and most prominent developers in Canterbury, with the company having successfully delivered a considerable proportion of the District's residential and commercial development over the past decade.
 The company also has extensive land interests in the District for a range of high quality future development projects of differing scale and complexity.
 Economic, social and environmental growth and regeneration underpin all of QE's projects and the company always strives to work with local communities and the City Council to deliver transformational development that unlocks growth and inward investment into the District to forge significant societal benefits.

 Quinn Estates considers the Regulation 18 Local Plan to be an impressive and strategic long-term Development Plan, which outlines an aspirational vision for the District with corresponding objectives that seek to capture and secure the societal benefits of well-planned growth.
-The Plan goes on to outline a detailed spatial strategy that is genuinely infrastructure-led and reflective of the Council's vision.
-Everybody at the Council should feel rightly proud of the draft Plan.
+The Plan goes on to outline a detailed spatial strategy that is reflective of the Council's vision.

-Quinn Estates has submitted a general representation with regards to the spatial policies proposed within the draft plan, the principle of which the company supports.
+Quinn Estates has submitted a general representation with regards to the spatial policies proposed within the draft Canterbury District Local Plan To 2040, the principle of which the company supports.
 QE is also submitting a number of separate representations that are specific to individual sites that the company is promoting.
 This representation is made specifically in respect of SLAA117 Land adjacent to Howletts.
 All of the company's representations are made constructively to help evolve and improve the plan's policies to ensure that the Plan is effective and deliverable.

-Response to SLAA Assessment July 2022
+Response to SLAA Assessment July 2022 (and SLAA Addendum Dec 2023)